kensnyder/react-thermals/README.md

 ### State Getters

-Generally you'll want to avoid getting the current state.
-Components should only access state using `useStoreState`/`useStoreState`.
-Functions that update the store should preferably pass a callback to a state setter function.
+Generally you'll want to avoid manually reading the current state.
+And components should ALWAYS access state using `useStoreState`/`useStoreState`.

 If you do need to directly set state, you have 4 choices: